simply-logical/simply-logical/src/text/part_ii/_part_ii.md

 <!--H1: Part II-->
 # Reasoning with structured knowledge #

 A physical object is *structured* if it consists of several components having certain spatial relationships to each other.
 Likewise, knowledge is structured if its components have certain logical relationships.
 For instance, a description of the London underground system consists of a list of stations (the components) plus a list of connections between stations (the relationships).
-As can be seen in fig. 1.1 in Chapter 1, such structured knowledge has a convenient graphical representation, in which components are represented by points or *nodes*, and relationships are represented by lines or *arcs* between nodes.
+As can be seen in {numref}`fig:1.1` in Chapter 1, such structured knowledge has a convenient graphical representation, in which components are represented by points or *nodes*, and relationships are represented by lines or *arcs* between nodes.
 In mathematics, such graphical structures are called *graphs*.

 +++